Posts

 Image

 Color is everywhere.
 It is in everything.
-Even black & white has color.
+Even black & white has 'color' in the form of undertones.
 Have you ever tried to match a black shirt and a black pair of pants?
-Or picked out paint swatches for "white" ceilings?
-The underlying colors just come out.
-They can't help themselves.
+Or picked out paint swatches for white ceilings?
+The underlying colors seep out and your white suddenly looks pink or your black becomes dark green.
 I love color.
-Lots of color.
 It makes me happy.
-My 5 year old shares my love for all things colorful.
-The other morning she came out of her room dressed in purple socks, orange leggings, a hot pink skirt and a turquoise shirt.
-She's quite the little fashionista.
-Admittedly a lot of my color inspiration comes from my daughter's closet.
-I so wish they would make some of those outfits in grown-up sizes - not that I could get away with actually wearing any of it .
+My daughter shares my love for all things colorful.
+The other day she came out of her room dressed in purple socks, orange leggings, a hot pink skirt and a turquoise shirt.
+She's quite the fashionista.
+A lot of my color inspiration comes from my daughter's closet.
+I wish they would make some of those outfits in grown-up sizes - not that I could get away with actually wearing any of it .
 But the color palettes are always so much fun!
+Fabric of any kind is often bursting with color combinations just waiting to be made into a set of beads.
 In the summer my inspiration comes from my backyard.
-Stare at a beautiful garden for a few minutes to be flooded with color ideas.
-Scrapbook paper is also an addictive resource for great color combin
+Stare at a beautiful garde

 Image

-I am not a paid color tester for any glass companies, not that I would ever turn down the opportunity if such a thing existed .
-Nor am I a professed expert on anything glass related - color, viscosity, compatibility or otherwise.
-I am just a beadmaker trying to get a handle on the ridiculous bundles of unorganized and uncategorized glass in my studio.
+Lampwork Glass Color Review I am not an official color tester for any glass companies, not that I would turn down the opportunity if it was presented .
+I am just a beadmaker trying to get a handle on the bundles of unorganized and uncategorized glass in my studio.
 If I am ever to get my act together and determine which colors I absolutely must have in my collection, I need to start taking notes.
 Since I am taking notes for myself, I thought I might as well share them with everyone else just in case you might find my ramblings interesting or useful.
 So here is my first color review: Reichenbach Aqua [ RL-4015 ].
 In rod form this glass is a very pretty pale aqua with a slightly more greenish tint than Effetre pale aqua.
 There are really no surprises when melting it and it stays true to color in bead form.
-I didn't bother to do any reactive testing with silver, sulfured glasses and the like bec
+I didn't bother to do any reactive testing with silver, sulfured glasses and the like because I was really most interested in the how the glass itself works up, although I bet i

 Image

 Not every bead I make comes out looking beautiful.
 Shocking.
 Sad.
 But true.
 In fact I actually have 3 different levels of unsatisfactory bead buckets.
-We have the pee cup - which houses all the cracked, broken and completely unusable beads.
+We have the pee cup - which houses all the cracked and broken beads.
 I have no idea why I save them.
 I guess I just don't have the heart to throw them in the trash.
 Somewhere, somehow they will come in useful for something.
-I just know it.
 No I do not have a hoarding problem.
 Really.
 I don't.
 Then there is the banker box - which contains a multitude of fuglies.
 These are mostly from my newbie days but the box does seem to be getting fuller, and I am pretty sure that beads cannot reproduce themselves through osmosis so I must be continuing to make them.
-Lastly we have the orphan dish.
-This is home to the beads that are not outright horrid looking, but lack enough enthusiasm for me to attempt to replicate them or even make them a matching brother or sister.
-These unexciting and unwanted beads go into the di
+Lastly, we have the orphan dish.
+This is home to the beads that are not outright horrid but lack enough interest for me to attempt to replicate them or even make them a matching sibling.
+These unexciting and unwanted beads go into the dish with all the other abandoned orphan beads hoping someda